Akshukla12/LinkedIn/README.md

 # Project Setup

-    To run this project, follow these steps:
+    To run this project,

-    1. Extract the zip file.
-    2. Run `npm install` to install dependencies.
+    Run `npm install` to install dependencies.
-    3. Run `npm run dev` to start the development server.
+    Run `npm run dev` to start the development server.

-    This project was generated through Alpha.
-For more information, visit [dualite.dev](https://dualite.dev).